flappydunk/Printer_CAM_Manager/README.md

 # Printer ESP32-CAM Manager
 This provides a fully function camera monitor and management interface for a 3D printer.
 This can be powered by the printer or separately.
-This has been fully tested using a ultimaker style home made printer, REPRAP RAMPS 1.6 and Marlin firmware.
+This has been fully tested using a ultimaker style home made printer, REPRAP RAMPS 1.6 and Marlin firmware with a single extruder and heated bed.

 The hardware is based on a ESP32-CAM (AI thinker ESP32-CAM) The software was developed with the Arduino IDE